Month 2, Day 11, Thursday 10:30 a.m.

-Sebastien saw why Ilma had left the note.
+Sebastien saw why the note-taker—probably Ilma—had made the connection.
 Both stories were talking about the absorbent shield, though one was based in reality and the other in the fantastical imaginings that people without education, who had been raised on stories and lore and superstition to explain their world, might use to explain such a thing.

 ‘It is somewhat interesting, I suppose, but I’m not sure if it’s actually valuable,’ Sebastien thought.
 Perhaps one of the later stories would provide the insight Ilma seemed to be hinting at.

-Taking a jar of dead beetles, crickets, and even a couple cockroaches from her satchel, she broke several into pieces.
-Some of the pieces, she scattered around the edges of the room, keeping the rest for herself.
+Taking a jar of dead beetles, crickets, and even a couple of cockroaches from her satchel, she broke several into pieces.
+Some of the pieces she scattered around the edges of the room, keeping the rest for herself.

-Using her folding slate table, she drew out a relatively simple spell array based on the same principles of the sheddings-disintegration spell she used to get rid of any stray pieces of herself that might otherwise be laying around.
+Using her folding slate table, she drew out a relatively simple spell array based on the same principles of the shedding-disintegration spell she used to get rid of any stray pieces of herself that might otherwise be lying around.
 Except this new spell worked not just on the area inside the Circle, but on the sympathetic connections of her target.

-She calmed her mind, taking out the beast core she’d taken from Tanya, just in case her lantern wouldn’t provide enough instant power, and began to cast.
+She calmed her mind, taking out the beast core she’d taken from Tanya in case her lantern wouldn’t provide enough instant power, and began to cast.